datumnova/duckdb_onelake/README.md

     - Azure service principal credentials (or Fabric Workspace Managed Identity).
     - Credentials from environment variables via a configurable credential chain (`CHAIN 'env'`).
     - Credentials picked up from the Azure CLI logged in user.
-- Connect to OneLake workspaces and lakehouses.
-- Attach multiple lakehouses from the same OneLake workspace.
+- Connect to OneLake workspaces and lakehouses, including multiple lakehouses per workspace.
-- Set a default lakehouse.schema for queries .
+- Set a default `lakehouse.schema` for queries and auto-discover tables lazily.
-- Query Delta and Iceberg tables stored in OneLake lakehouses with SQL syntax.
+- Query both Delta and Iceberg tables stored in OneLake lakehouses with standard SQL (Iceberg remains read-only).
-- Append to existing Delta tables via standard DuckDB `INSERT` statements (append-only writes).
+- Delta write operations with the bundled Rust writer:
+    - `INSERT` pipelines with configurable modes (`append`, `overwrite`, `error_if_exists`, `ignore`).
+    - Physical `CREATE TABLE` statements that materialize Delta metadata and paths.
+    - Guarded `DROP TABLE`, `DELETE`, and `UPDATE` support (no `RETURNING`) with predicate pushdown.
+- Session-level tuning knobs for schema evolution, safe casting, target file size, batch size, and destructive-operation opt-in.

 ### Current Limitations

-- The Extension only works with normal Lakehouses, schema enabled Lakehouses fail to attach due to the Fabric API limitation [More here](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas#public-preview-limitations)
+- The extension only works with normal lakehouses; schema-enabled lakehouses still fail to attach due to a Fabric API limitation ([details](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas#public-preview-limitations)).
+- Iceberg remains read-only for now; all write paths target Delta tables.
+- `DROP TABLE` currently removes the catalog entry only.
+It does **not** delete the backing folders or `_delta_log` files inside the OneLake lakehouse, even when those directories are empty.
+- `DELETE` and `UPDATE` do not support `RETURNING` clauses yet.
+- MERGE/UPSERT and ALTER TABLE (add/drop column) are still in development per the roadmap.

 ### Detailed Documentation
 For more detailed documentation on the Onelake extension, including architecture, authentication, database attachment, table discovery, Apache Iceberg support, code reference, API integration, and limitations, please refer to the [DOCUMENTATION.md](DOCUMENTATION.md) file.